drakkar1969/arch-install/ARCH-INSTALL-GUIDE.md

 > Note: this step is only required for non-US keyboards

 The default keymap is US.
-Set your keymap with the command (replace `it` with your actual keymap):
+Set your keymap with the command:

 ```bash
 loadkeys it
 ```

+Replace `it` with your actual keymap.

 Available layouts can be listed with: